deepakravibabu/Bachelor_project_PLC/README.md

 # Bachelor_Project_PLC

-- The project explains the automation of a press machine using a programmable logic controller (PLC).
+- The project is automating a press machine using a programmable logic controller (PLC).
 - The operation of the machine includes fitting two bearing and a shaft within the housing.